rsantrod/katacoda-scenarios/oda04-skill-custom-components/step2.md

 Next, you will be retrieving the properties and the variable values.
 Add the following code inside 'invoke' function.

-'conversation.properties()' enabled you to retrieve the different properties defined in the component.
+'conversation.properties()' enables you to retrieve the different properties defined in the component.
 'conversation.variable("variable_name")' and 'conversation.variable("variable_name", value)' enables you to set a variable.